Admission decisions are made without regard to race, color, creed, gender, disability or national origin.

 An Incomplete must be removed during the next semester, exclusive of the summer semester, or a grade of ‘F’ will be recorded.
 Students should not reenroll in courses in which they have received an ‘I’ grade.

-Pass/Fail Option.
 This option may be chosen by students who meet the following criteria: (1) 45 semester hours of credit completed; (2) a cumulative GPA of at least 2.250; (3) all the prerequisites for the course completed.
 A course taken on the pass/fail option will be counted only as a general elective.
-Courses needed to fulfill University Studies, major, minor or other degree requirements cannot be taken on a pass/fail basis.
+Courses needed to fulfill General Education, major, minor or other degree requirements cannot be taken on a pass/fail basis.

 The pass/fail grade refers only to the final grade recorded on the student’s transcript.
 Performance is evaluated on the same standard as if the student were being graded on the A, B, C, D, F scale.